chetanoli2012/react-portfolio-chetan/README.md

 <a href="https://compassionate-leakey-e9b16b.netlify.app/" target = 'new'>LIVE DEMO</a>

 ## Description
-This is a ReactJS based personal resume website template for participants of The 6 Figure JavaScript ReactJS Challenge by Clever
+This is a ReactJS based personal resume website template that has been updadted as a part of The 6 Figure JavaScript ReactJS Challenge by Clever Programmers

 ## Make it Your Own!
 #### PREREQUISITES: